 NEW YORK, NY, February 2, 2007-Backstage at The Heart Truth Red Dress Collection Fashion Show 2007 at Mercedes-Benz Fashion Week.
 The show featured 23 "Celebrated Women" wearing designer red dresses, including (from left to right) Angela Bassett for Carmen Marc Valvo, Helena Christensen for Calvin Klein, Alek Wek for Ellen Tracy, Kimberly Guilfoyle Villency for Nicole Miller, Kim Cattrall for Carolina Herrera, Sheila Johnson for Bob Mackie, Katharine McPhee for Daniel Swarovski, Danica Patrick for Jovovich-Hawk, and Mae Jemison for Lyn Devon.

 Road Show 2006

 April-October, 2006—The Heart Truth Road Show, a traveling exhibit about women's heart health, visited shopping malls in four cities.
-The Road Show delivered an urgent heart health wake up call to women in cities with populations at high risk for heart disease.
+The Road Show delivered an urgent heart health wake-up call to women in cities with populations at high risk for heart disease.

 Fashion Week 2006

-NEW YORK, NY, February 3, 2006-Female musical artists celebrate the conclusion of The Heart Truth Red Dress Collection 2006 Fashion Show on the runway at Olympus Fashion Week.
-Wearing red dresses designed by America's top fashion houses including Amerie for Tommy Hilfiger (far left), Elaine Stritch for Charles Nolan (center left), Kelly Rowland for House of Dereon (center right), and Nelly Furtado for Betsey Johnson (far right).
+NEW YORK, NY, February 3, 2006—Female musical artists celebrated the conclusion of The Heart Truth Red Dress Collection 2006 Fashion Show on the runway at Olympus Fashion Week.
+Wearing red dresses designed by America's top fashion houses were Amerie for Tommy Hilfiger (far left), Elaine Stritch for Charles Nolan (center left), Kelly Rowland for House of Dereon (center right), and Nelly Furtado for Betsey Johnson (far right).